Take Great PWC Shots Without Getting Wet…

 Fair warning: Unless you’re luckier than me, any pouch you find that could work may need some personal modification.
 For example, mine isn’t waterproof.
 But it is heavy duty enough that most splashes won’t penetrate easily.
 To be extra certain, I’ve lined it with plastic and fabricated a plastic hood over the zipper opening.

 I found my PWC riding gear chest pouch at MEC, but they may be hard to come by.
 Be sure to check out both the hiking and paddling departments.
 Also try a good camera store.
 Or maybe even where you buy fly-fishing gear.
 Good alternatives for keeping your camera from getting wet when not in use are a waist pouch with a large compartment.
 Or even a small backpack that can be worn in front.
 You may also be able to adapt a sling bag or shoulder strap case.
-Check out the selection at Overboard or a Seal Hip Pack.
+Check out the selection at Overboard or Seal.

 A last resort option is a dry bag.
 No doubt it will keep your camera dry when not in use.
 But it’s nowhere near as handy as a pouch that’s attached to your body for quicker access.
 A pouch also makes it easier to get at your camera with both hands, thereby reducing the odds of dropping it.